 chance pattern (2009- )

-In the early experiments I relied on playing cards or dice to "place" the elements, which I established beforehand.
+The early experiments relied on playing cards or dice to "place" the elements, which had been established beforehand.
 Their criteria were simple and basic: half-inch-wide bars and pure primary color and/or black and white; opposing bars would never touch, enabling "negative" shapes to be produced as a result of the chance rhythms.
 Because I was using a deck of cards (minus the face cards) and a single die, the lengths of those bars were based on the numbers those games of chance use (1-10 or 1-6).
-For the later work I made spinners and decided to begin at the beginning, using the numbers 1 and 2, and later 1, 2, and 3, to determine not only the lengths of the bars but also to establish the colors I'd use (pure complements for 1 and 2 or pure primaries for the latter combination).
+The later work employed handmade spinners, and I decided to begin at the beginning, using the numbers 1 and 2, and later 1, 2, and 3, to determine not only the lengths of the bars but also to establish the colors (pure complements for 1 and 2 or pure primaries for the latter combination).